-Other possibilities for the enforcement of interests at local level are listed under citizen participation.
+Further possibilities for the assertion of interests at the municipal level are listed under Citizen Participation.

-To create a citizens' initiative, organize a founding meeting and address your concerns with other stakeholders.
-Write a founding protocol with the objectives and tasks of the citizens' initiative and communicate this to local media in order to publicise the citizens' initiative.
-Note: A citizens' initiative does not require a specific legal form and therefore does not need to be officially notified.
-In order to become legally eligible, it is advisable to register the citizens' initiative in the register of associations.
+Note: A citizens' initiative does not require a specific legal form and therefore does not have to be officially registered.
+In order to become legally capable, it is advisable to have the citizens' initiative entered in the register of associations.